glw/activity_analysis/README.md

 ## To run analysis:

+### Set working directory in run_analysis.R to your users working directory.

 ### Make sure both run_analysis.R, and run_analysis.Rmd are in the same folder.

      **run_analysis.R** calls **run_analysis.Rmd** and dynamically creates a new **CodeBook.md**